List of flag bearers for Ireland at the Olympics: Firsts

 Athletes from Ireland competed alongside Great Britain for the first Olympic Games, entering their own team for the first time in 1924.
 Many Irish Americans competed for the United States, achieving significant success particularly in athletics.
 Pat McDonald, who had moved to the United States at a young age, won the shot put at the 1912 Games and was chosen to carry the U.S. flag at the opening ceremony of the 1920 Games in Antwerp, Belgium.

 John O'Grady was the first athlete to bear the Irish tricolour in 1924.
 Ireland did not compete in the Winter Olympics until 1992, with Pat McDonagh, a former Summer Olympic rower turned bobsledder, leading out the team.

 Boycotts

 The 1980 Summer Olympics boycott, initiated by the United States to protest against the Soviet–Afghan War, saw many countries pull out of the Games and only 16 nations appeared at the opening ceremony.
-Prime Minister Charles Haughey declared his support for the boycott but the Olympic Council of Ireland still chose to send their team to Moscow.
+Taoiseach Charles Haughey declared his support for the boycott but the Olympic Council of Ireland still chose to send their team to Moscow.
 Ken Ryan, manager of the Olympic team, said that they supported the government but wanted to participate in the games "purely from the sporting point of view".
 At the opening ceremony Ryan was the sole representative of the team and marched under a white flag with bearing the Olympic rings.
 The Soviet cameramen avoided the protesting marchers and few Soviet commentators mentioned it.
 Only one comment was recorded: "There is the clumsy plot that you all can see, against the traditions of the Olympic movement."